ropensci/roweb3/content/blog/2024-09-24-coc-incident-template/index.md

 ## The Template

--   **Report ID**: a code to identify each report uniquely.
+-   **Report ID**: A code to identify each report uniquely.

--   **Date and time of the report**: to track the time to response in order to comply with our process.
-For example, our policy is to send a first acknowledgment email within 24 hours of receiving a report.
+-   **Date and time of the report**: When the report was submitted.
+This is used to track our response times to ensure we comply with the process.
+For example, our policy is to send an acknowledgment email within 24 hours of receiving a report.

--   **Medium use to report**: form, direct message, email, phone, personal conversation.
+-   **Medium used to report**: How the report was submitted.
+For example, form, direct message, email, phone, personal conversation.

 -   **First deadline clock**: to a public acknowledgement.

 -   **Second deadline clock**: to a decision.

--   **Reporter(s) contact information**: for quick communication during the process.
+-   **Reporter(s)'s contact information**: How to best contact the reporter.
+This ensures quick communication during the process.

--   **Receive the incident report - checklist**: this checklist have the steps that each person on the CoC Team has to take.
+-   **Incident report checklist**: The checklist of steps the CoC Team has to take to resolve the incident.
 For example:

     -   Email conduct@ropensci.org to mark dates and timeline for planned response.